sjbennett123/polarlarp/content/background/bloody_fist.md

 ### Fear of the Black Shadow

-It is unknown how this can be performed but we have found as part of the ritual that gives the Urakhai thier power they have a fear of the true form of the Black Shadow.
+It is unknown how this can be performed but we have found as part of the ritual that gives the Uruk-Hai thier power they have a fear of the true form of the Black Shadow.

 ### War Drums and War Horns

 The Bloody Fist are known to use war drums and horns.
+They believe this inspires both fear and respect.

 ## Current Structure of the Bloody Fist